ToxicFrog/ss2map/README.md

 - `t2.proplist`: Thief 2 v1.25

 The Lua files in that directory contain additional information about on-disk property layout not included in the `proplist.txt`.
+To select one of these, use the `--propformat` command line flag, e.g. `--propformat ss2`.

 If you need to add support for another engine version, you can generate the `proplist.txt` yourself: